This article was originally sponsored by Good Sam Roadside Assistance in conjunction with Blog Meets Brand.

 But there is an answer.
 Good Sam Roadside Assistance provides unlimited distance towing to the nearest service center.
 And no paying up to $75 per additional driver like some companies require.
 With Good Sam Roadside Assistance, a member’s spouse and children under 25 years of age are covered at no additional cost.

-Disclosure: Good Sam Roadside Assistance, in conjunction with Blog Meets Brand, has sponsored this article.
-I have been compensated for my participation.
+Disclosure: Good Sam Roadside Assistance, in conjunction with Blog Meets Brand, originally sponsored this article.
+I was compensated for my participation.
 All opinions are my own.